Corner Gas: Live episode

-United States broadcast
+U.S. broadcast

-On November 24, 2006, it was announced that Corner Gas would air on the American WGN America beginning September 17, 2007.
-Corner Gas was syndicated to WGN America by Multi-Platform Distribution Company (MPDC), which acquired the American distribution rights for broadcast stations and cable channels.
+On November 24, 2006, it was announced that Corner Gas would air on the U.S. WGN America beginning September 17, 2007.
+Corner Gas was syndicated to WGN America by Multi-Platform Distribution Company (MPDC), which acquired the U.S. distribution rights for broadcast stations and cable channels.
 The show was offered to cable networks such as WGN America on an all-cash basis; the show was also offered to local stations on cash-plus-barter basis, though it was unknown if any channels other than WGN America carried the series.
 The series was carried by WGN America during the 2008–2009 television season; it was not broadcast in Chicago on WGN-TV.

-In an unusual case, WGN America picked up Season 5 episodes while they were airing contemporaneously on the show's home network CTV.
-In most cases, new episodes usually take a year or more to air in another country.
+In an unusual case, WGN America picked up the fifth season's episodes while they were airing contemporaneously on the show's original network CTV.
+In most cases, new episodes normally take a year or more to air in another country.

-On October 3, 2019, Amazon-owned IMDb announced that it will be exclusively streaming the entire Corner Gas franchise on their platform for free to American viewers starting October 15, 2019.
+On October 3, 2019, Amazon-owned IMDb announced that it would be exclusively streaming the entire Corner Gas franchise on their platform for free to US viewers beginning on October 15.

 DVD releases

 The first season was released on DVD in Canada on October 19, 2004.
 In keeping with the theme of the series, each DVD set included a coupon good for a free coffee at Petro-Canada service stations.
 At the Canadian Entertainment Network Awards, Season one DVD was honoured as "Best Canadian DVD-English".
 The second season was released on DVD on September 27, 2005, and features the distinction of being one of the few regular TV series whose DVD box set includes described video for the visually impaired.
-The second season set was released by CTV and Video Service Corporation and includes a peek at Season 3, bloopers, cast and crew interviews, a Thunderface music video as well as all season 2 episodes.
-The season three DVD was released on October 3, 2006.
-Unlike the previous sets, the third season DVD set is presented in widescreen (letterboxed on 4:3 televisions, Windowboxed on widescreen TVs).
+The second-season set was released by CTV and Video Service Corporation and includes a peek at Season 3, bloopers, cast and crew interviews, a Thunderface music video as well as all of the season 2 episodes.
+The third-season DVD was released on October 3, 2006.
+Unlike the past sets, the third-season DVD set is presented in widescreen (letterboxed on 4:3 televisions, Windowboxed on widescreen TVs).
 The fourth season was released on DVD on September 18, 2007.
 From the fourth season forward, the episodes are presented in proper anamorphic widescreen.
-This was the first time the DVD set of the previous season was released before the current season started airing; the set includes a series of "Mobisodes" which were short (approximately two minutes each) skits focusing on the main characters.
-Season 5 was released on DVD on October 7, 2008, and is presented in a bobble-head theme.
-Besides all nineteen season 5 episodes, the set includes Corner Gas character commentaries, "My Happy Place" in a music video format and bloopers.
+This was the first time the DVD set of the past season was released before the current season started airing; the set includes a series of "Mobisodes" which were short (approximately two minutes each) skits focusing on the main characters.
+Season 5 was released on DVD on October 7, 2008, and is presented in a "bobblehead" theme.
+Besides all of the 19 season 5 episodes, the set includes Corner Gas character commentaries, "My Happy Place" in a music video format and bloopers.
 Season 5 DVD set has enclosed a $10 discount coupon towards a Corner Gas mechanic shirt.
 Season 6 was released on June 9, 2009, two months after the series finale.